KSM-development/wst-backoffice/README.md

     * Project Structure: check java 11 is selected
     * Settings: Lombok plugin should be installed; enable annotation processing;

 * add application-credentials.yml.
 Ask your admin for the file.
-It is in the artifactory repo
+It is in the artifactory repo <br>
+It should use the same DB, username and password specified in the `./build-helper/docker-compose-postgres.yml`

 * clean package the app